 \subsection{Searching for new strong lens candidates}

 After the linear classification and fine-tuned models were trained using the DECaLS \zmag $< 20$ training sample we applied them to the remainder of the DECaLS \zmag $<$ 20 sources, and the full north dataset.
-Although the \zmag $<$ 20 sample was dimmer than any data seen during training we found that both models extrapolated well, and resulted in accurate predictions upon visual inspection.
+Although the \zmag $>$ 20 sample was dimmer than any data seen during training we found that both models extrapolated well, and resulted in accurate predictions upon visual inspection.
 The north survey was observed with different instruments and bandpasses and had higher noise levels than the south, thus introducing a train-test discrepancy to such experiments.
 Nevertheless, as we will demonstrate in the following section, models trained only on south images and applied to the north survey also resulted in the detection of a number of new strong lens candidates.

-Using the linear classification and fine-tuned models a combination of authors J.B., T.M. and G.S. inspected: \begin{itemize} \item $\sim$25 similarity searches using lenses selected from the training set \item The top $\sim$7,500 predictions over the 43 million DR9 south galaxies with \zmag $<$ 20. \item The top $\sim$3,000 predictions over 20 million DR9 south galaxies with \zmag $>$ 20. \item The top $\sim$5,000 predictions over DR9 north. \end{itemize} The top linear classification and fine-tuned predictions had a significant overlap, and the linear classification model received the most attention.
+Using the linear classification and fine-tuned models a combination of authors J.B., T.M. and G.S. inspected: \begin{itemize} \item $\sim$25 similarity searches using lenses selected from the training set, \item the top $\sim$7,500 predictions over the 43 million DR9 south galaxies with \zmag $<$ 20, \item the top $\sim$3,000 predictions over 20 million DR9 south galaxies with \zmag $>$ 20, \item the top $\sim$5,000 predictions over DR9 north. \end{itemize} After an initial test, where all three authors examined an identical set of predictions to ensure consistency between visual classifications, the samples outlined above were split into chunks, and there was little overlap of galaxies inspected by the different authors.
+The top linear classification and fine-tuned predictions had a significant overlap, and the linear classification model received the most attention.
 Fine-tuned predictions were inspected after the linear classification to identify any missed lenses in the first pass, or any that did not make the linear classification cutoff.
-We discarded any overlapping lens candidates which result from nearby galaxies of the same cluster independently being identified as lenses by different methods.
+We discarded any overlapping lens candidates that resulted from nearby galaxies of the same cluster being independently identified as lenses by different methods.